Quasisymmetric and noncommutative skew Pieri rules: Quasisymmetric and noncommutative symmetric functions

-Moreover, $\Qsym$ is a graded Hopf algebra where However, this is not the only basis of $\Qsym$ that will be useful to us.
+However, this is not the only basis of $\Qsym$ that will be useful to us.
 For the second basis we will need to define skew composition diagrams and then standard skew composition tableaux.